 Some students may want to head off the beaten path to a less touristy destination, which is right where Eastern Europe, and travel abroad programs for high school students with Travel for Teens come in.
 While everyone else has their eyes on Paris and London, why not spend a summer exploring the fascinating histories of Budapest, Krakow, and Prague?
 Students will not only participate in cultural activities like pierogi making and thermal bath soaking, they’ll also learn about history’s dark side during visits to Auschwitz in Poland and the House of Terror in Budapest.

 - Read Travel for Teens reviews | View their site

 - Browse all high school study abroad programs in Eastern Europe

-Older students will have the chance to experience a life very different from their own when they embark on a three-month journey to Western Africa.
-Spending time with several host families around the country, they’ll learn about the impact of development on urban and rural environments as well as engage in an independent study project of their choosing.
+Older students will have the chance to experience a life very different from their own when they embark on a four-week journey to Western Africa.
+Spending time with several host families around the country, they’ll learn about the impact of development on urban and rural environments.
 This will allow them to think critically about their own experiences as they observe the world around them, from the mighty baobab tree to the gentle call to prayer to a heaping plate of yassa.
-Life after a semester in Senegal will never truly be the same.
+Life after a summer in Senegal will never truly be the same.

 - Read Where There Be Dragons reviews | View their site